nixiz0/SistemItium/README.md

 ## Installation

-Click on the **start-app.bat** and if you don't have Python, Git and VSCode installed it will redirect you directly to the urls to install them.
+Click on the **start-app.bat** and if you don't have Python, Git and VSCode installed it will redirect you directly to the urls to install them, if you have them it will **launch and make the installation automatically**.

-Once Python, Git and VSCode is installed, open on VSCode a terminal and do the commands bellow :
+But if you want to run the code from your code once Python, Git and VSCode is installed, do this :

 1-/ Clone this repository ```git clone https://github.com/nixiz0/SistemItium.git```